njingouzak/Global_E-Commerce_Sales/README.md

 ---
 ### **Dataset**

-This dataset has been downloaded from Kaggle platform (URL).
+This dataset has been downloaded from Kaggle platform (https://www.kaggle.com/datasets/muhammadaammartufail/global-e-commerce-sales-and-customer-data/data).
 It contains 2000 transactions and 15 features:

 - `Order_ID`:	Unique order identifier (ORD-10001 to ORD-12000)
 - `Order_Date`:	Transaction date (2023-01-01 to 2025-12-31)